Artemis-xyz/pydefillama/README.md

 If you would like to contribute to this project, please open an issue or submit a PR.
 While we are open to all contributions, we would like to keep this project focused on data science workflows, which is why functions often return a pandas dataframe.
-If you would like to use this API for other purposes, please consider forking this repo.
+If you would like to use this module for other purposes, please consider forking this repo.

 ## Maintainers